stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/connecting-pages.md

 **Always check whether** `data.page` **exists** when using it in a layout template that might also be extended by `login.html`, `notFound.html` and other places where there is no CMS "page."
 {% endhint %}

-## "Accordion" navigation
+## Example: "Accordion" navigation

 Want to list the ancestors of the current page along with their subpages?
 Sure.
-You can replace your current navigation with this "accordion" nav:
+You can replace the previous example with this "accordion" nav:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/apostrophe-pages/views/home.html" %}